MediaCrush/mediacrush.github.io/_posts/2013-07-19-GifQuick-for-nerds.md

 GifQuick is also pretty dependent on open source software.
 The biggest of these is [ffmpeg](http://ffmpeg.org), an amazing piece of software that can do anything with video files.
 It runs our processing server and makes those gifs into videos for extra sexy load times.
-We also use software like jhead to strip exif tags out of JPG files, and pngout for lossless PNG compression.
+We also use software like jhead to strip exif tags out of JPG files.

 ### Launch Time